infonl/dimpact-zaakafhandelcomponent/docs/development/updatingDependencies.md

 ## Updating dependencies in ZAC

-This is normally done by GitHub Dependabot using the Dependabot workflows in the project.
+This is normally done by Renovate using the installed github app in in the project.
 This includes updating of backend (Java), frontend (TypeScript) as well as GitHub Action and Docker dependencies.

 ## Updating docker-compose images